Menu

 Shutterstock.com

-City of love, city of light, Paris never ceases to shine visitors and locals alike.
-Bubbling with arts and culture, nightlife, music, food, sports, history and world-class shopping: Paris has something for everyone.
+City of love, city of light, Paris never ceases to amaze visitors and locals alike.
+Bubbling with arts and culture, nightlife, music, food, sports, history, and world-class shopping, Paris has something for everyone.

-In addition to exhibitions, several museums also organize regular conferences.
-This is the case of the Louvre, which often organizes events, around a myriad of themes, open to the public.
-Go to the websites of the museums you wish to visit, most of which are available in several languages, for updates on events, exhibitions and seminars.
+Several museums organize regular conferences in addition to exhibitions.
+The Louvre is one such museum, which often organizes events around a myriad of themes open to the public.
+Visit the websites of the museums you wish to visit, most of which are available in several languages, for updates on events, exhibitions, and seminars.

-Young Europeans under the age of 26 have free access to permanent exhibitions in Paris.
-Rates for the main museums in Paris are around 9 euros, while rates for temporary exhibitions are around 15 euros.
-You can get free admission to several important museums in Paris on the first Sunday of the month.
+Young Europeans under 26 have free access to permanent exhibitions in Paris.
+Admission to the main museums is around 12 euros, while admission to temporary exhibitions is around 16 euros.
+On the first Sunday of the month, several important museums in Paris offer free admission.

 The ballet and the opera in Paris